KWARC/jobad/doc/md/about.md

 ## Changelog
 ### Version 3.2.0 (In Development)
 * added auto focus for JOBADInstances
+* bug Fix: EventHandler .off was not working

 ### Version 3.1.9 (Stable)
 * Change in dependencies